 However, the slow cooker is a good option if you have more fatty cuts of meat like shoulder, ribs, tenderloin, lamb shank, or chicken thighs and drumsticks.

-Also, keep in mind that crockpot needs liquid to give you a moist and tender result, so make sure to add some water, stock, or even wine.
+Also, keep in mind that the crockpot needs liquid to give you a moist and tender result, so make sure to add some water, stock, or even wine.

 Make sure you cook low and slow; plan for 7-8 hours of cooking time.
 Don’t worry; slow cookers are very energy efficient.